10 April 2020

 There are only two other uses of the word Paradise in the New Testament, neither of which is spoken by Christ:

-In his second letter to the Church in Corinth, the Apostle Paul gives a description of how ‘a certain person’ – perhaps Saint Paul himself – ‘was caught up into Paradise and heard things that are not to be told, that no mortal is permitted to repeat’ (II Corinthians 12: 4).
+The first is in the Second Letter to the Corinthians, when the Apostle Paul gives a description of how ‘a certain person’ – perhaps Saint Paul himself – ‘was caught up into Paradise and heard things that are not to be told, that no mortal is permitted to repeat’ (II Corinthians 12: 4).

-And in his Letter to the Church in Ephesus during his Revelation in his exile on Patmos, Saint John the Divine has Christ saying: ‘To everyone who conquers, I will give permission to eat from the tree of life that is in the paradise of God’ (Revelation 2: 7).
+The second is by Saint John the Divine in his Letter to the Church in Ephesus in the Book of Revelation, when Christ says: ‘To everyone who conquers, I will give permission to eat from the tree of life that is in the paradise of God’ (Revelation 2: 7).

-In listening to the Word of God, Paul is caught up into a vision of Paradise.
+In listening to the Word of God, Saint Paul is caught up into a vision of Paradise.

 In listening to the Word of God in the cave in Patmos, Saint John has a vision of Paradise as a taste of God’s promises.